zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 After all, we can handle each query in $$O(1)$$.
 However, this needs $$O(N^2)$$ for the two-step initialization.

-Now it's the time for decomposed array.
+Now it's the time for chunked array.
 Let $$f'_{i,j}$$ denote the prefix frequencies of each number, but at a coarse granularity -- $$i$$ indicates a block.
 Let $$m'_{i,j}$$ denote the mode from $$i$$-th to $$j$$-th block.
 Now, given a query, we have some ($$<\sqrt{N}$$) blocks and some ($$<2\sqrt{N}$$) uncovered elements.